 The whisky produced here is in many ways typical of it’s region although they have also defied tradition by experimenting with peated whisky – unusual in Speyside.
 Their 12 year old Sherry Wood is bottled at 46% ABV and usually retails at around £35 – £40.
 On the nose there’s Sherry Trifle, Brown Sugar, Cherry, Raisins and Orange while on the palate there’s Fruit Cake, Marzipan, Dark Chocolate and Caramel – even a touch of Maple Syrup.

 The Scores: About the Scoring System…

 Smell: 17.5 / 20.
 Very appealing nose.
 A dessert whisky if such a thing exists.

 Taste: 18.5 / 20.
 Rich, sweet and very, very moreish.

 Value: 9.5 / 10.
 46%, Natural Colour, Non Chill Filtered, beautiful… and all for £35??
 Yes please!

 Total: 45.5 / 50.
-There’s no other way to put it – this is an Exceptional whisky for the price.
+There’s no other way to put it, an excellent whisky at a great price.